Oi Va Voi: OI VA VOI (2006–2008)

-Oi Va Voi is the third studio album released by the English, London based experimental band Oi Va Voi.

-After the international success of Laughter Through Tears, the band's second album lived up to the well documented challenges of expectation for any band to deliver on a successful debut.
-Despite the enormous success that the band had enjoyed by the release of their debut, the band was going through a period of flux.
-With KT Tunstall having left to work on her own career, Sophie Solomon also left to pursue a solo career that culminated in the release of her album Poison Sweet Madiera.
+The band was going through a period of flux.
+With KT Tunstall having left to work on her own career, Sophie Solomon also left to pursue a solo career that culminated in the release of her album Poison Sweet Madeira.
 Lemez Lovas took a sabbatical from the band due to his health but carried on working on song writing and composition.

 The band worked with singer Alice McGlaughlin and producer Mike Spencer at Miloco Studios in London and Zaza Studio in Tel Aviv, Israel.
 With songs like Yuri, Dissident, Balkani and Spirit of Bulgaria, the strong post-soviet themes ran through the album as the band embraced the emerging post-soviet Eastern European music scene that was steadily reaching a mainstream audience in the UK and Central Europe.
-In London the vibrant scene established around the Spitz moved from East to West.
+In London the scene established around the Spitz moved from East to West.
 The band were a pivotal part of the Radio Gagarin club night, Notting Hill Arts Club which was set up by Josephine Burton and Max Reinhardt and on the first night the band headlined a billing with US/Israel band Balkan Beat Box.